Sydney-Informatics-Hub/Germline-ShortV/README.md

 Once you have followed the __Set up__ instructions, you can follow the instructions below.
 These instructions will create per sample GVCFs and perform joint-genotyping for multiple samples listed in `../<cohort>.config`.

-__For cancer studies__: A `<cohort>.config` file containing both tumour and normal samples can be used to call germline variants on the normal samples only.
-The make input files will ignore writing inputs for tumour samples.
-Tumour samples are specified in `LabSampleID` column the `<cohort>.config` file if they __end__ in:

-* -T.* (e.g. -T, -T1, -T100).
-This is used to indicate tumour samples belonging.
-* -P.* (e.g. -P, -P1, -P100).
-This can be used to specify primary tumour samples belonging to a single patient.
-* -M.* (e.g. -M, -M1, -MCL1).
-This can be used to specify metastatic tumour samples belonging to a single patient.

 ## Step 1.
 HaplotypeCaller

 This step runs GATK 4's HaplotypeCaller in a scatter-gather fashion.
 Each task in the job runs HaplotypeCaller for a single sample for a single genomic interval.